terrytay/tp/docs/DeveloperGuide.md

     a.
 Prerequisites: List all tasks using the `view` command.
 Multiple tasks in the list.

     b.
 Test case: `edit 1`<br>
-       Expected: A new interface diplayed which guides user on how to edit the various feilds of the first task in the list.
+       Expected: A new interface displayed which guides user on how to edit the various fields of the first task in the list.
 After the process is over, Details of the edited task is shown in the interface.

     c.
 Test case: `edit 0`<br>
        Expected: No task is edited.
 Error details shown in the interface.